Blackheath Quaker Meeting House: Design and construction

 The Congregationalists recommended the appointment of Trevor Dannatt, the architect who had been responsible for the remodelling of their church in 1957.
 Ted Happold of Ove Arup was the structural engineer.
 Dannatt (a Congregationalist) and Happold (a Quaker) had recently worked together on the new assembly hall (also Grade II listed) at Bootham School.
-The job architect was David Greenwood.
+The job architect was David Greenwood, also a Quaker.

 Construction finally took place between September 1971 and September 1972, and the first Meeting for Worship in the new building was held in October 1972.

 Parts of the building have since been renewed in the original idiom.
 A major refurbishment in 2013 paid particular attention to improved wheelchair access.

 Form

 The building is on two levels: the main entrance is on Lawn Terrace, which runs parallel to Independents Road and at a higher level, and there is a lower entrance from Independents Road.
 It links to the former church hall, but access between the two buildings no longer exists.
 Viewed from the main road (Blackheath Village), the building forms "an arresting termination to the road [sc.
 Independents Road]".

 The main structure enclosing the meeting room on the upper level is in board-marked concrete, square in plan with chamfered corners, supporting a pyramidal roof topped by a square lantern.
 Its relationship to the adjacent church hall recalls that of a chapter house with a cathedral—an impression reinforced by its octagonal shape, as seen in several English chapter houses.
 The structure is rotated by about 45 degrees in order to minimise interference with the light to the church hall.
 At the corners the concrete wall is extended upwards to form "turrets".

 The structure has resemblances to Dannatt's Bootham School assembly hall: it rests on five concrete piers, and the walls function as beams supporting the floor.
 The trussed roof structure, with exposed timber compression struts and steel tension members carrying the lantern, is somewhat simpler, having been designed to be within the competence of a carpenter.
 The external covering is terne-coated stainless steel (originally zinc).

 Internally, the meeting room is a near-square space 9 m × 9 m, intended to seat up to 100 in the usual chair arrangement.
 Here the non-structural inner leaf of the wall is in plastered blockwork.
 Installed on the advice of an acoustics consultant, a blockwork sub-wall prevents the space being perfectly square.
 The ceiling and lantern are lined with Kara Sea redwood, and the floor is cork tiles.